TimDorand/timotheeblog/content/en/posts/making-impact-as-webradio.md

 **First Response Radio**: Sets up radio stations within 72 hours of a disaster.

 ### Local Politics and Issues
-**Mutant Radio**: Engages in local political debates.  [[23]](https://www.mutantradio.net/)
-> On April 4th 2025, we’re excited to announce the opening of Mutant’s new home and studio in Berlin!
+**Mutant Radio**: Engages in local political debates.  <sup>[^23]</sup>> On April 4th 2025, we’re excited to announce the opening of Mutant’s new home and studio in Berlin!
 To celebrate, we’re hosting a full-day marathon with our friends and residents.
 Join us in person at Erlanger Str.
 8 or tune in online — let’s kick off this new chapter together!

 ![Mutant Radio](/images/positive_impact_radio/25.jpg)
 ![Mutant Radio](/images/positive_impact_radio/26.png)
 ![Mutant Radio](/images/positive_impact_radio/27.jpg)

 **SHAPE+** is a European platform for innovative music and art.
 It is artist-oriented, and, every year, it creates a selection of  exceptional emerging talent via open call and curatorial voting, to then foster their careers with performance invitations, collaborative residencies, commissions, seminars and networking events.
-SHAPE+ consists of non-profit venues and festivals, and is co-funded by the European Union and, as of July 2024, Pro Helvetia. [[24]](https://www.shapeplatform.eu/)
+SHAPE+ consists of non-profit venues and festivals, and is co-funded by the European Union and, as of July 2024, Pro Helvetia. <sup>[^24]</sup>
 ![Shape+](/images/positive_impact_radio/29.png)

 **Reset!
-Network**: Supports independent cultural and media organizations in Europe.  [[25]](https://reset-network.eu/) Georgia and Moldova Facing Elections
+Network**: Supports independent cultural and media organizations in Europe.  <sup>[^25]</sup>

 Reset!
 Live Podcast #5 — Club Culture And The Independent Cultural Sector: ‘Foreign Agents’ ?